Bag murders: Impact on popular culture

 During Bateson's 1979 trial, director William Friedkin frequently visited him in the county jail.
+The pair were acquainted after Bateson had a small role in Friedkin's 1973 film The Exorcist.
 Following their conversation, Friedkin decided to adapt Gerald Walker's 1970 novel Cruising, taking inspiration from the recent murders to serve as plot elements.
 The eponymous film was released in 1980, with Al Pacino starring in the main role.
 Friedkin later claimed that while interviewing Bateson, he got him to partially admit responsibility in the murders, particularly about one gay man whose body he had dismembered, the remains stuffed in a garbage bag and then thrown into the East River.

 Later on, journalist and LGBT rights activist Arthur Bell wrote a series of articles relating to the Greenwich Village murders, all of which were published in The Village Voice.
 In them, Bell cited evidence that homosexuals faced great social stigmas from contemporary society and were thus frequently victimized.
 According to his research, since the early 1970s, there were numerous murders of gay men in Greenwich Village alone, but approximately just four were officially recorded due to intolerance and disrespect towards the gay community.
 His articles caused a public outcry in the state, attracting the attention of various human rights organizations and serving as an important step for the gay liberation movement.

-The filming process of Cruising was met with backlash and mass protests by members of the gay community in New York City, who accused Friedkin of homophobia.
-Bell stated that the emergence of films in which LGBT character took center stage contributed to the aggression, intolerance and political repression against the community, and fearing possible additional murders, residents of Greenwich Village turned to then-mayor Ed Koch, requesting that he deny permissions to the film crew to shoot, in order to ease tensions.
+The filming process of Cruising was met with "angry demonstrations by segments of the city's homosexual community".
+Bell stated that the emergence of films in which LGBT characters took center stage contributed to the aggression, intolerance and political repression against the community, and fearing possible additional murders, residents of Greenwich Village turned to then-mayor Ed Koch, requesting that he deny permissions to the film crew to shoot, in order to ease tensions.
 Koch denied the request, resulting in continued protests in the streets which eventually required law enforcement to intervene.

 In 2019, interest in the case was revived following the release of the second season of the psychological crime thriller Mindhunter.
 The sixth episode briefly covered the Bag murders and Bateson's possible involvement in them.